system76/bottle/README.md

 ## Developing

+### Patterns

+- ID - When using an ID in a message, we will use a nested record instead.
+For example, if you wanted to pass an ID for an order, we would use `order: %Order{id: "1234"}` instead of `order_id: "1234"`.

+- Date & Time - We use string fields to represent ISO 8601 formatted date and time fields.
+This is built into most languages by default, and if you are using elixir, you can simply use `DateTime.to_iso8601/1`.

+### Deploying

 To change a schema, simply open a PR to `master`.
 Once approved and merged, CI/CD will do the heavy lifting and compile them to each language and push to respective branch.